folkol/cookiecutter-filters/README.md

 # Filters

+Home for some unix filter cookiecutter templates.
+WIP!

+## Get some data

 Comparisons of various text filter implementations

-## Get some data

 Generate some data: